Qompa-Fi/react-native-challenge/README.md

 - The creativity of the solution.
 - Use of the best practices.
 - The commit messages with their format are considered.
 We're following the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
-- The project can be launched on local.
+- The project can be launched on local in iOS, Android and Web.

 ## Bonus points